 See how MSF works to bring victims of sexual violence the care they need: Because Tomorrow Needs Her

 Any statistics on sexual violence provides an incomplete picture of the problem and its prevalence.
 The patients who come to receive treatment are overcoming shame, fear, stigmatization, and many other obstacles.
 Many people do not, or simply cannot, come forward to report their assault or seek treatment.
 However, finding immediate care after a sexual assault is critical in order to limit some of the serious consequences to the victim’s health.
 Prevention of HIV must begin within three days, emergency contraception within five.
 But in some countries, access to these health services is limited or non-existent; receiving social support and seeking justice can be extremely difficult.
 Following incidents of sexual violence, many people find they are completely alone.

 Sexual Violence During Conflicts

 For many years, MSF has treated victims of sexual violence perpetrated during war.
-For example, in North and South Kivu, eastern Democratic Republic of Congo (DRC), MSF teams treated 6,700 victims of sexual violence in 2008.
+For example, in July, 2014, MSF opened a program offering medical and psychological care for victims of sexual violence in Bangui, Central African Republic.